0atman/noboilerplate/scripts/16-rust-testing.md

 notes:

-You will know how far down this list you need to go for your project and you team.
+You will know how far down this list you need to go for your project and your team.

-Integration and end-to-end testing will be next, but that's for a future video.
+Integration and end-to-end testing will be next, in future video.

 Rust and the community is extremely focussed on correctness, and that shines through in the testing ecosystem.